juliuskrah/spring-profiles/README.md

 ```

-This bean if loaded together with the above bean of same type and name will cause a conflict.
+This bean, if loaded together with the above bean of same type and name will cause a conflict.
 Thus this bean definition will only get loaded if the `postgres` profile is active.

 ## [H2][]
 The H2 profile is the default profile for this application if no active profile is selected.
 This profile uses [Spring Data JPA][] as an abstraction of the [Hibernate][] JPA implementation.